 The first industry to really take advantage of the talent pool available in Pittsburgh was healthcare, and UPMC Medical Center facilities have brought the city from the 20th century into the 21st and solidly placed it among the world leaders in medicine and disease research.
 People come from all over the world for treatment at this medical center, because of the quality of doctors and the state-of-the-art care patients can only receive in Pittsburgh.

-These companies draw on the community of creatives that exists and has been growing steadily since the rise of remote and freelance workers.
-These innovative thinkers have been slowly changing the work culture scene in Pittsburgh– making it more common place to work from home, contract with a variety of businesses, or enjoy the growing number of co-working spaces that incubate successful start-ups.
+These companies draw on the community of creatives that exists and has been growing steadily since the rise of freelance and remote workers.
+These innovative thinkers have been slowly changing the work culture scene in Pittsburgh– making it a more common place to work from home, contract with a variety of businesses, or enjoy the growing number of co-working spaces that incubate successful start-ups.
 Not to mention, the opportunity to work directly for some of these industry titans.

-Pittsburgh has been able to retain first class talent to work at some of the best companies, such as Google and Uber, who both have local offices.
+Pittsburgh is an emerging tech hub and has been able to retain first class talent to work at some of the best companies, such as Google and Uber, who both have local offices.

 Quality of life is high in Pittsburgh

-This change in how Pittsburgh works ties into the expectation for not only a better work/life balance, but a higher quality of life overall.
-Rent and housing costs are well below the national average, allowing more people to stay in the city and look for a job.
+This change in how Pittsburgh works ties into the expectation for a better work/life balance, making Pitt one of the best U.S. cities for quality of life.
+Rent and housing costs are well below the national average, allowing more people to stay in the city and find career opportunities.
 Job seekers are welcomed by a strong network of companies that actively seek out the best of the best.
 Businesses here can also take advantage of the lower cost of living and offer employees some generous compensation packages– which is appreciated by those just starting out in their career as well those making lateral moves in other industries.

-Employees in Pittsburgh have a good work/life balance, which makes them happier, more productive workers.
+Employees in Pittsburgh have a good work/life balance, which makes them more productive workers with a greater happiness index.
 Even though it is a smaller city, Pittsburgh boasts of first-tier cultural, dining, athletic, and community activities.
 When they’re not busy at work, locals like to enjoy the vibrant arts scene in Pittsburgh, which includes many local theaters, with the historical Benedum Center at its core.
 The cultural landscape also includes the world-renowned Pittsburgh Symphony and popular Pittsburgh Ballet Theatre, which offer programs filled with the classics as well as new and emerging talent.

 The Carnegie Museum of Natural History and the Carnegie Museum of Art, as well as the Carnegie Library system, were the gift of steel tycoon Andrew Carnegie to the city.
 These museums boast of impressive collections and engage with the public to keep the arts a part of everyday life for Pittsburghers.